Grey3345/Forge-1.19.2-GK_Iron/README.md

 Refined Wrought Iron Tools        Tongs allows you to pickup the hot iron(instantly breaks them) If tried to mine with pickaxe, it hurts you and has a chance to set you on fire.

 Black Painted Wrought Iron_______________	________________ Cannot be heated or rusted.
-Black Painted Wrought Iron		        Block/Stairs/Slab/wall/bars/beams/door/trapdoor Black Painted Trimmed Wrought Iron	  Block/Stairs/Slab/wall/bars/beams/door/trapdoor Fence 					  flat/spike/fancy
-Fence gate 				flat/spike/fancy
+Black Painted Wrought Iron		                Block/Stairs/Slab/wall/bars/beams/door/trapdoor Black Painted Trimmed Wrought Iron	          Block/Stairs/Slab/wall/bars/beams/door/trapdoor Black Painted Wrought Iron Fence 					    flat/spike/fancy Black Painted Wrought Iron Fence gate 				flat/spike/fancy

 sandpaper          Cleans rust off and Wax        Will see maybe add this to copper cleaning?
 Flint n steel      Will just take wax off